Thesis and Dissertation Information

 • If requested, submit a draft of your thesis or dissertation to the Graduate School one week before your defense date

-The Graduate School will announce your oral defense to Graduate Faculty Governance Council.
-If a Graduate Faculty Governance Council member volunteers to observe your defense, you will need to include that person in your meeting, presentation, and/or video conference.
+If you or your advisor would like to request that a neutral observer from Graduate Faculty Governance Council attends the defense, please contact the Graduate School and we will arrange this.
+If a GFGC member volunteers to observe, you will need to include that person in your meeting, presentation, and/or video conference.
 We will ask you to provide a copy of your draft for the representative to review.

 Thesis and Dissertation Approval and Publication

-Graduate School staff will communicate with you via CEDAR (you will receive emails) about the status of your thesis or dissertation submission and any necessary revisions.
+Graduate School staff will communicate with you about the status of your thesis or dissertation submission and any necessary format revisions.
+We will notify you once your submission has been approved by the Graduate School reviewer and the Dean.

-Completion of your degree still requires one hardbound copy of your thesis or dissertation for archiving in Special Collections.
-We do not require original signatures for the bound copy.
-Once your thesis or dissertation is approved, you will need to place a binding order with Print and Copy Services using the Thesis Order Request Form or Dissertation Order Request Form.
+Completion of your degree requires one hardbound copy of your thesis or dissertation for archiving in Special Collections.
 This order must be placed and paid before your degree can be awarded.
 Individual departments may have requirements for additional copies; check with your thesis chair or program adviser if you are unsure.

 Occasionally a graduate student may need to delay the posting of their thesis or dissertation to CEDAR, or limit the audience to Western students and faculty.
 There are two options to choose from.